 At our New Orleans locatoin, Crescent has a Placement Director that works one-on-one with each gaming and mixology student to help them find a job before they graduate.
 Our placement staff will assist you in arranging auditions and job interviews, Many times, they call ahead to personally speak with the hiring manager about your extensive training and to highlight your many talents.

 At Crescent, one of our top priorities is to help each student succeed; we take assisting you in finding a good bartending or casino job to heart.
-And, because we're the only nationally-accredited school of its kind in the country, governed by ACCET, we have to maintain an exemplary placement record to remain accredited.
-Getting certified from Crescent means you'll be considered "the cream of the crop" from the first day you apply to bars, hotels, restaurants, resorts, and casinos in your chosen geographic area.
+And, because we're an accredited school, governed by ACCET, we have to maintain an exemplary placement record to remain accredited.
+Getting certified from Crescent means you'll be considered from the first day you apply to bars, hotels, restaurants, resorts, and casinos in your chosen geographic area.
 We also work with cruise ships and with international casinos across the globe.

 Our New Orleans campus is centrally located in the metropolitan New Orleans in the heart of the city's gaming and hospitality district.
 The school is easily accessible by all public modes of transportation.
 Limited parking is available behind the school and off-street parking is also available.
 The school is approximately 4,200 square feet.
 To better facilitate our programs, the labs simulate the actual workplace and are complete, featuring a full-size bar with eight work stations, and a gaming lab featuring 15 regulation size tables and related equipment.
 Join in the experience of living and working in New Orleans today.